-She may be diminutive, but Nicki Minaj packs a lot of talent into her 5-foot 2-inch frame.
-Born in the Caribbean, she moved to New York as a five-year-old and has overcome a difficult childhood to become one of the most successful rap artists of this or any other generation.
-Minaj has also branched out into television and film, in demand for her colorful bubblegum persona and image.
-She’s active on social media and in fashion and has launched several fragrances.
+Born in the Caribbean, Nicki Minaj moved to New York as a 5-year-old and has overcome a difficult childhood to become a successful hip-hop artist.
 Her label-mate Lil Wayne calls her “an icon” who has “reached far beyond anything I would have imagined.
 Nicki will go down as one of the best to do it in the history of music.”

 To reach that point, the young Minaj developed personas for herself that would allow her to reinvent herself.
 An early incarnation was "Cookie," then came "Harajuku Barbie" before finally settling on Nicki Minaj.
 "Fantasy was my reality," she has said.
 Minaj clearly had a knack for performance.
 At the age of 12, she authored her first rap, then went on to delve into acting at LaGuardia High School of Music and Art, the school that inspired the movie Fame.
 But her acting career didn’t take off, and she took up a range of steady jobs, including waitressing at Red Lobster, where she was fired for being rude to customers.

 Determined to make it in the music business, Minaj took on backup singing roles for local New York City rappers, including Full Force.
 Soon, she began writing her own material.
 She was eventually discovered by the Dirty Money CEO Fendi, who came across Minaj's MySpace page, loved what he heard, and signed her to his label.